 Admissions

 Right of Appeal

-In the event of parents' being unhappy with the process or wishing to appeal against a refusal due to the standard number being reached, the Education Office should be contacted.
+If parents are unhappy with the process or wish to appeal against a refusal due to the standard number being reached, the Education Office should be contacted.
 The address to contact is:

+Admissions